 - It helps fine-tune your tennis training regimen.
 You can choose the kind of beginner drills and body conditioning exercises that you need to work on.
 Having your regimen can improve skills related to decision-making, timing, strength, and precision.
 We encourage you to learn more about how to play tennis as a beginner.

 - Solo playing is cost-efficient.
 You don’t need to pay for a game coach and a gym instructor for strength training.
-If you can’t pay the membership for a tennis court, you can practice some of the drills at home or in your garage or in a local park for free.
+If you can’t pay the membership for a tennis court, you can practice some of the drills at home or in your garage, or in a local park for free.
+Check out the best courts in San Gabriel Valley CA.

 - There are minimal or no distractions.
 You can focus and concentrate on enhancing your strokes.
 You don’t feel embarrassed when you make mistakes because no one is watching.